 Questions to Ask When Deciding to Enter a Clinical Trial

-The doctors and nurses who are running the study will explain the study to you in detail and will give you a form to read and sign indicating your desire to take part.
+The doctors and nurses who are running the trial will explain the trial to you in detail and will give you a form to read and sign indicating your desire to take part.
 This is known as “informed consent.”
 The decision to enter or withdraw from a trial is totally up to you.
-Even after signing the form and after the clinical trial begins, you are still free to leave the study at any time, for any reason.
+Even after signing the consent form and after the clinical trial begins, you are still free to leave the trial at any time, for any reason.
 Taking part in a clinical trial does not prevent you from getting any other medical care you may need.

-- What is the purpose of the study?
+What is the purpose of this trial?
 What phase of development is it?

-- What kinds of tests and treatments does the study involve?
+What tests and treatments does the trial involve?
+Will I be hospitalized?

-- Will participating in the study cost me anything?
+Will participating in the trial cost me anything?
 Will any of the treatment be free?

-- If I am harmed as a result of the study, which treatment would I be entitled to?
+If I am harmed as a result of this trial, what am I entitled to?